hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 #### July 26, 2015

 Built a starter inoculate with the lactobacillus package.
 I made it 2 full liters.
+Chilled it to 95F.
 After pitching the package, the Erlenmeyer flask filled pretty much to the top, which was the goal as to avoid any oxygen between the wort and the bung.
 Placed an airlock and sealed it by wrapping around with cling wrap.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/hgmnz/19969590068/in/album-72157655784368350/" title="Untitled"><img src="https://farm1.staticflickr.com/383/19969590068_2a0f76a697_z.jpg" width="480" height="640" alt="Untitled"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>